 Following in Bure’s footsteps, Finnish center Olli Jokinen made a name for himself in South Florida as an offensive machine.
-In seven seasons with the Panthers, he played in 567 games and is the franchise leader in goals (188), points (419), game-winning goals (36), and shots (1,837).
+In seven seasons with the Panthers, he played in 567 games and is the franchise’s leader in shots (1,837), is second in game-winning goals (36) and goals (188), and third in points (419).

 He was an iron man as well.
 In his years as captain, he never missed a game and only missed six games in total during his tenure with the Panthers.
 Although Jokinen played for nine other teams in his career, Florida was always his true home.
 In 2017, he signed an honorary contract with them to retire as a Panther.